IC-FOODS/uc_Processing/README.md

 # uc_Processing
-An ontology to unambiguously characterize processing methods and the products they engender.
+An ontology to Unambiguously Characterize processing methods and the products they engender.